mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are the different operation regions?
 - Given a forward/reverse voltage and threshold voltage, determine what operation region it's in.
 - What are the different kinds of diodes?
-- What's the typical forward voltage drop across a diode?
+- What is the typical forward voltage drop across a diode?
 Why is it this value?
 How does it differ for different diodes?
 - How can you build an ideal diode?

 ## BJTs
 - Draw a NPN/BJT symbol.
 - What are the terminals?
 - What are some use cases of a BJT?
-- What's the difference between a BJT and MOSFET?
+- What is the difference between a BJT and MOSFET?
 - Draw IV curve.
 - How does it work?
-- What's the difference between an NPN and PNP?
+- What is the difference between an NPN and PNP?
 - What are the different modes of operation?
 - What is current gain/beta?